itsjustmithun/Cyber_Record_System-FS/README.md

 ## Record System Application - RecSys

 -- File Record Application developed using the Hashing method.

--- Implemented buckets to avoid collisions
+-- Implemented buckets to avoid collisions.

--- This was a File Structures Course Project
+-- This was a File Structures Course Project.